timescale/docs/tutorials/financial-tick-data/index.md

 1. [Query your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.

-    To ingest real-time time-series data into TimescaleDB databaseusing a websocket connection.
+    This tutorials shows you how to ingest real-time time-series data into TimescaleDB database using a websocket connection.
 Create candlestick views, query the aggregated data,and visualize the data in Grafana,see [Ingest real-time websocket data][advanced-websocket].